kayvan-sh/kayvan-sh/README.md

 I'm a game and software developer who enjoys building things and learning by experimenting.

 ## 🚀 Current Projects
-- Shrek Run - A meme runner game.
+- 💚 Shrek Run - A meme runner game.
 - 🌸 Project Spring – A 3D top-down adventure game made with Godot.
-- 🏙️ Los Craftos – A Minecraft roleplay city.

 ## 💻 Technologies
 - Godot (GDScript)